 Niles: Yeah.
 Yeah.
-I mean, it’s hard in COVID I know, because places are limiting the amount of folks, and I suspect in the fall if we have a surge, we might see some more of those types of things.
-I also tell people to choose wisely who you bring, and I want to say something to… You said it’s a very vulnerable time, but it’s a weird thing, because it’s very vulnerable, but probably some of the most power that you’ll ever experience in yourself, so it’s both these things, where you feel super raw because you almost have to to eject a human being from your body is super… You’re literally very vulnerable, but you’re also in one of the most physically powerful, I would say spiritually powerful places that you could be, so I think it’s a both and.
+I also tell people to choose wisely who you bring: it’s not a show, it’s not a sporting event, you know, it is a super sacred time. and I want to say something too… You said it’s a very vulnerable time, but it’s a weird thing, because it’s very vulnerable, but probably some of the most power that you’ll ever experience in yourself, so it’s both these things, where you feel super raw because you almost have to to eject a human being from your body is super… You’re literally very vulnerable, but you’re also in one of the most physically powerful, I would say spiritually powerful places that you could be, so I think it’s a both and.
 It’s not an either or.

 Lozada: And your intuition is also heightened.

 Lozada: During that pregnancy and birth state, because to me, so the tagline for the podcast is: “Inform your intuition.”

 Niles: And you didn’t tell me to say that.